Standards Review Overview

 - Aligning RSPO approaches with other sustainability initiatives.

-Revised RSPO Principles & Criteria and RSPO Independent Smallholder Standard
+SECOND DRAFT OF THE RSPO Principles AND Criteria and RSPO Independent Smallholder Standard

-The first draft of the revised RSPO Principles & Criteria (P&C) and RSPO Independent Smallholder (ISH) Standard went through the first round of Public Consultation, which will be carried out from 1 November 2022 to 15 January 2023 using a global online commenting platform.
+The second draft of the revised RSPO Principles and Criteria (P&C) and RSPO Independent Smallholder Standard (ISH) will go through the second round of Public Consultation, which will be carried out from 1 – 30 June 2023 using a global online commenting platform.

-You can download the first drafts in your preferred language below:
+You can download the second drafts in your preferred language below:

-The RSPO Steering Committee is compiling notes and will provide an update in late January/early February 2023 on next steps.
+The RSPO Steering Committee is compiling notes and will provide an update in July/August on next steps.

 Standard Review Task Force (TF) Meeting Dates